Rapid transit: Operation

 Rapid transit is used for local transport in cities, agglomerations, and metropolitan areas to transport large numbers of people often short distances at high frequency.
 The extent of the rapid transit system varies greatly between cities, with several transport strategies.

 Some systems may extend only to the limits of the inner city, or to its inner ring of suburbs with trains making frequent station stops.
 The outer suburbs may then be reached by a separate commuter rail network where more widely spaced stations allow higher speeds.
 In some cases the differences between urban rapid transit and suburban systems are not clear.

 Rapid transit systems may be supplemented by other systems such as trolleybuses, regular buses, trams, or commuter rail.
 This combination of transit modes serves to offset certain limitations of rapid transit such as limited stops and long walking distances between outside access points.
 Bus or tram feeder systems transport people to rapid transit stops.

 Records

-As of 2021, China (including Hong Kong and Macau) has the largest number of rapid transit systems in the world – 40 in number, running on over 4,500 km of track – and was responsible for most of the world's rapid-transit expansion in the 2010s.
-The world's longest single-operator rapid transit system by route length is the Shanghai Metro.
-The world's largest single rapid transit service provider by number of stations (472 stations in total) is the New York City Subway.
-The busiest rapid transit systems in the world by annual ridership are the Shanghai Metro, Tokyo subway system, Seoul Metro and the Moscow Metro.
+As of 2021, China has the largest number of rapid transit systems in the world—40 in number, running on over 4,500 km of track—and was responsible for most of the world's rapid-transit expansion in the 2010s.
+The world's longest (by route length) and busiest (by annual ridership) systems are Beijing Subway and Shanghai Metro.

 Riyadh Metro spans 176 kilometers across six lines and includes 85 stations, the longest fully automated system globally.

 Helsinki Metro is the northernmost metro system in the world.

-Delhi Metro is the longest metro system in India and South Asia, and the 8th longest metro system in the world, with 390+ km of metro track.
+Delhi Metro is the longest metro system in India and the 16th longest metro system in the world, with 395 kilometers of metro track.

 Milan Metro is the largest rapid transit system in Italy and the 8th longest in Europe.